 |

-BB cosmology has been under construction during many many years.
+Big Bang cosmology has been under construction

 Steven Weinberg, recipient of the Nobel Prize for Physics for 1979,